mijito-wx/vim-elixir-compiler/README.md

 *   Test files will only produce their own debug output if the project source compiles successfully, as `Kernel.ParallelCompiler` requires a valid build.

-*   The debug window displays compilation errors for all project files, not just the one being edited.

-*   The plugin still requires improvements, including better documentation, adherence to best practices, and additional configuration options.
+*   The plugin still requires better documentation, adherence to best practices, and additional configuration options.

 *   In order to decide whether to show an error message for tests, now the "Compilation error" string is matched to the standard output of